sensei-hacker/inavwiki/Navigation-modes.md

 - Always check POSHOLD working correctly, before you use RTH or start a WP mission.

+## NAV CRUISE - Fixed Wing Heading Hold

+When enabled the machine will try to maintain the current heading and compensate for any external disturbances (2D CRUISE).
+User can adjust the flight direction directly with ROLL stick or with the YAW stick ( `nav_fw_cruise_yaw_rate` set the yawing rate at full stick deflection ).
+The latter will offer a smoother way to adjust the flight direction.
+If the mode is enabled in conjunction with NAV ALTHOLD also the current altitude will be maintained (3D CRUISE).
+Altitude can be adjusted, as usual, via the pitch stick.
+In both modes ANGLE mode is active and the plane will stay leveled.

 ## RTH - Return to home
 RTH will attempt to bring copter/plane to launch position.
 Launch position is defined as a point where aircraft was ARMed.
 RTH Will control both position and altitude.
 You will have to manually control altitude if your aircraft does not have an altitude sensor (barometer).